smtr42/simple-virus-spread-simulation/README.md

   </a>
 </p>

 During the Covid-19 outbreak I saw a very nice article from the [Washington Post](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/) explaining how a virus spread among people.
-It contained nice embedded visuals.
+It includes nice embedded visuals made by [Harry Stevens](https://twitter.com/Harry_Stevens).
-I wanted, as a personal challenge and as an aspiring programmer, to write a similar program but in python 3.
+I wanted, as a personal challenge and as an aspiring programmer, to write a similar simple program but in python 3.

-It was heavily inspired from [Peter Collingridge](https://github.com/petercollingridge) physics simulation and his very nice [tutorial](http://www.petercollingridge.co.uk/tutorials/pygame-physics-simulation/).
+The collision algorithm was heavily inspired (copied) from [Peter Collingridge](https://github.com/petercollingridge) python 2 physics simulation and his very nice [tutorial](http://www.petercollingridge.co.uk/tutorials/pygame-physics-simulation/).
+### State
+It's a simple simulation.
+There is yet no chart implementation.

 <!-- GETTING STARTED -->
 ## Getting Started